 We’re far more likely to achieve something when we give ourselves a specific deadline.

-For example: If I want to have saved an extra $1,000 by June 30th, this means I have three months during which the goal is to put away at least $300 each month, which averages out to $75 per week.
+For example, if I want to have saved an extra $1,000 by June 30, this means I have three months during which the goal is to put away at least $300 each month, which averages out to $75 per week.
 When we set a rigid time limit by which to accomplish a goal, and we know the exact amount we need to save each week, we’ll be able to hold ourselves accountable if we don’t reach it.

 2. Every penny counts.

 Depending on the job we have, we may be paid partly in cash.
 This is a wonderful opportunity to save without really realizing it.
 I once had a coworker at my old bartending gig tell me that every night when he got home, he’d throw all his $1 bills from his tips in a jar, without counting.
 A few months later, he realized he’d saved over $1,000 without even knowing it.
 The same is possible with those pesky coins jingling around in our wallets—all that’s needed is a place to store them, a few months to pass, and before we know it, we’ll have a nice chunk of change to dump into our savings account.

 3. Get a credit card, but be wise with it.